Cavity wall insulation grants: You could save energy and money.

 The Great British Insulation Scheme (GBIS).

 The Great British Insulation Scheme (GBIS) is designed to help a wide range of households improve their home's energy efficiency.
-If you meet certain eligibility criteria, which often relate to your household income or if you receive certain benefits, you could be eligible for a grant that covers a significant portion, or even the full cost, of your cavity wall insulation.
-It's all about making warmer, more affordable homes a reality for more people.
+The eligibility criteria usually relates to your homes EPC rating, which has to be D or lower.
+If you are eligible for the grant, you could get your cavity wall insulation for free.^ It's all about making warmer, more affordable homes a reality for more people.

 We're dedicated to making this process as smooth and straightforward as possible for you.
 Our team of experts can help you understand the various grants available, check your eligibility, and even guide you through the application process.
 We're here to help you unlock those potential savings!